A view of downtown

 Our commitment and leadership in clean climate tech is a point of pride for the Pittsburgh region.
 We’ve moved well beyond our industrial history to advance best practices and smart solutions to achieve a better and more sustainable future for our world.
-With the looming threat of climate change and rising methane and greenhouse gas emissions, we understand the importance of the next generation of climate innovation.
+With the looming threat of climate change and rising methane and greenhouse gas emissions, we understand the importance of having a climate action plan for the next generation of climate innovation.

-Top companies and climate tech startups have found their home in Allegheny County and southwestern Pennsylvania.
+Some of the best climate tech companies and startups have found their home in Allegheny County and Western Pennsylvania.
 Pittsburgh is becoming a hub for climate technology and decarbonization research and for fundraising with an ecosystem of top talent, resources, and universities.
-Read on to learn more about the region’s high-quality climate tech support and success.

 THE ECOSYSTEM